inspeq/inspeq-docs/newEval.md

     }}
 ```

-- DATA_LEAKAGE: This metric that has binary output.
+- DATA_LEAKAGE: This metric has binary output.

 ```python
 metrics_config = {